sarbal/BINF_tut/lessons/lesson2.md

 hist(iris$Petal.Width[iris$Species=="versicolor"], col="blue", add=T)
 hist(iris$Petal.Width[iris$Species=="virginica"], col="purple", add=T)
 ```
 - Oops!
-The histograms are all wonky because we've not specified how bin the data.
+The histograms are all wonky because we've not specified how to bin the data.
 R works "intuitively", and picks the best breaks for that data.
 - We can force similar histogram breaks so that we can bin the data equally
 ```
 h <- hist(iris$Petal.Width, col="lightblue")